ldaIas/ThirdPlace/README.md

 ## The Problem

 Singles and small groups often want to engage in social activities (bars, coffee shops, hiking, events) but avoid going alone.
 Existing solutions like Meetup focus on large recurring groups, while dating apps create artificial high-pressure interactions.
 Many people end up staying home instead of enjoying activities they'd love to do.
+We need a solution made by the people and for the people, not for the money or shareholders.

 ## The Solution